 One of the most common questions we’ve been receiving during the COVID-19 crisis is whether or not becoming sick from the virus might be covered through Virginia workers’ compensation.

-The quick and short answer is going to be no. In order for any injury or disease to be covered by workers’ compensation, you must be able to prove that you sustained the injury or contracted the disease through your job.
+The quick and short answer is going to be yes if you are a medical provider or first responder.
+The answer is no if you are not working in one of these fields.
+In order for any injury or disease to be covered by workers’ compensation, you must be able to prove that you contracted the disease through your job.
 It’s not enough to say that you’ve been working as an essential worker and believe you were exposed to the virus because of that.

 Alternatives To Workers’ Compensation for COVID-19

 It may be nearly impossible to make a successful workers’ comp claim because you’ve been exposed to COVID-19, but there are other options that can help you maintain some or all of your paycheck while you’re unable to work.

 Under the Families First Coronavirus Response Act, you may be entitled to paid leave in addition to your regular paid sick leave and vacation time.
 Depending on your circumstances, you can receive paid leave for up to 12 weeks.
 The Department Of Labor also published a fairly comprehensive list of questions and answers about the new act and the benefits it provides for workers.

 In addition to what the federal government is doing, there is plenty of help available locally as well.
 From general information on the coronavirus itself to special services available to Virginia residents during this time, we’ve compiled a list of web pages and telephone numbers that we believe will prove useful.

 The Virginia Department Of Health has made many statistics available about COVID-19 and how it is affecting Virginia.
 You’ll find information such as the overall number of cases, a breakdown of cases in each county, daily and weekly trends, and more.
 The page is updated daily by 10:00 am.
 They’ve also put together a list of answers to frequently asked questions.